Chajka42/codewars/README.md

 # codewars
-some of my solutions to codewar.com exercise's
+some of my solutions to [Codewars](https://www.codewars.com/users/Chajka) exercises
 1) kata1 - Given a random non-negative number, you have to return the digits of this number within an array in reverse order.
-2) kata2 An isogram is a word that has no repeating letters, consecutive or non-consecutive.
+2) kata2 - An isogram is a word that has no repeating letters, consecutive or non-consecutive.
 Implement a function that determines whether a string that contains only letters is an isogram.
 Assume the empty string is an isogram.
 Ignore letter case.
+3) kata3 -